mhd-rawashdah/public-tech-specs/DMS/tech-spec.md

 - Map must be graceful during offline mode

-- Expand the cache limit for last 200 location entrieso display on the map instantly with our pagination.
+- Expand the cache limit for last 200 location entries display on the map instantly with our pagination.